Net Zero – how tax incentives can help your business reach its goals

 Capital allowances can be claimed on cars purchased and used by a business, allowing for part of the value to be deducted from a business’s profits before tax.

-Writing down allowances are used to work out what can be claimed, as cars are not eligible for annual investment allowance.
-Further information is available on gov.uk here.
+Writing down allowances is used to work out what can be claimed, as cars are not eligible for an annual investment allowance.
+Find further information on claiming capital allowances on gov.uk.

 This lower tax rate means that electric vehicles can be offered to employees at a significantly lower taxable cost than petrol or diesel vehicles.
 This can provide financial benefits to the employee and the company, alongside helping a business to reduce its environmental impact.